mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-window-design.md

      A            FIELD1         8A  B  2 10
      A            FIELD2        10A  B  6 10
 ```
+`WINDOW1` is described as starting in Row 4 Column 20 and ending at Row 9 Column 30.
 When the `WINDOW1` record is displayed, the *upper-left* corner of the window border is on row 4 column 20 of the display.
 The *lower-right* corner of the border is located 10 rows lower than the upper border and 33 columns to the right of the left border.

 * *Lower* border row = *upper* border row + *height* (window-rows) + 1
 * *Right* border column = *left* border column + *width* (window-columns) + 3

-The `FIELD1` field starts 2 rows lower than the upper border and 11 columns (the ending attribute byte for the border character has been taken into account) to the right of the left border character (row 6, column 31 on the display).
+The `FIELD1` field is described as being located in Row 2 Column 10 relative to the window, so when displayed, it starts 2 rows lower than the upper border and 11 columns (the ending attribute byte for the border character has been taken into account) to the right of the left border character (row 6, column 31 on the display).

 * Actual field row = upper border row + row number of field
 * Actual field column = left border column + column of field + 1